atlassubbed/atlas-scalar-noise/README.md

 Notice how the noise seems to repeat itself.
 This is because `ScalarNoiseGenerator` implements periodic boundary conditions -- if you try and reach for a pixel that isn't inside the grid's boundary, it will "wrap around" and get the value from the beginning of the grid.
 To answer the question above, if we have a grid size of `10x10` and try `grid.getPixel(11,11)`, we would really just be getting the value of `grid.getPixel(1,1)`.

 To understand why this example tesselated, we need to look at our scale factor.
 It was reduced from `40` to `10` *without* changing our canvas size, meaning the `x` values become: `[0, .1, .2, ..., 39.7, 39.8, 39.9]` for a total of 400 points.
 This is also true for the `y` values, since our grid is a square.
-Notice how we almost go up to `40` in both dimensions -- meaning we are "wrapping" around our `10x10` grid four times.
+Notice how we almost go up to `40` in both dimensions -- meaning we are "wrapping" around our `10x10` grid three extra times.

 This tesselation is useful when you want to try and create repeating patterns from some base grid, or if you want to indefinitely continue noise in some direction.